N-Molham/yubal/README.md

 Downloading music is easy. _Organizing_ it is the hard part.

-yubal takes a YouTube Music URL and produces a clean, tagged music library:
+yubal takes a YouTube Music, YouTube, or SoundCloud URL and produces a clean, tagged music library:

 ```
 data/